westpoint-robotics/usma_bhg/BHG_OPERATION.md

 3. Start and stop recording from FLIR and Xeneth Gobi cameras.
 4. Mount the FLIR camera (Gobi follows suit).
 ------------------------------------------------------
+## Definitions
+- Ground Station: Any station on the ground that communicates with UAS.
+- Ground Control Station (GCS): The one station that recieves telemetry data from the UAS flight controller and is capable of sending missions and commands to the flight controller.
+- Companion Computer: The computer that is part of the UAS.
+It is physically mounted on the UAS and is capable of communicating with the Flight Controller
+- Pilot-in-Charge (PIC): According to FFA definition.
+TODO put definition here.

-## 1. Ground Station to Companion Computer Network Connection
+## 1. Ground Station to Companion Computer communication

+### Ground Station Computers
+- The preferred method is to use two computers and two operators for the ground stations.
+     - One computer runs the Ground Control Station software and is primarily used to monitor the flight mission and conditions.
+This station is considered critical to safe operations.
+     - Another computer is used to establish an ssh shell to the companion computer.
+This shell is used to start, stop, and monitor the BHG software running on the companion computer.
+This is critical to successful completion of mission related tasks.
+     - The priority for monitoring ground station computers should remain on the Ground Control Station.
+Ideally one person is fully commited to operating the Ground Control Station while a second person operates the other ground station with the shell.
+     - We can always refly the mission task as long as we fly safe, whereas an un-safe flight is likely to ground us for a prolonged period of time.
+     - It is not a requirement to maintain continous ability to control the UAS from the GCS but the PIC needs to be made aware when this ability is lost.

+### Ground Control Station connection to UAS Flight Control Unit
+- This is done with a telemetery radio mounted on the UAS and a matching telemetry radio connected by USB to the Ground Control Station.
+- When properly configured, the telemetry radios automatically connect to each other upon powering up.
+- QGround Control or Mission Planner software is used on the Ground Control Station

+### Other Ground Station computers to the UAS Companion Computer.
-- The companion computer will by default boot and log into the OS.
+- The companion computer will by default boot and log into the OS when power is applied.
 - After the OS loads, it will automatically create a wireless access point with an SSID of 'nuc##' where ## is the NUC number.
-- Once the access point becomes visible, connect to it, and provide the password.
+- Once the access point becomes visible on the graound station, connect to it, and provide the password.
 - The IP address for the companion will always be 10.42.0.1.
 - To find the IP address of the ground station, use the below command:
     `ip a`
 - To open a remote shell on the companion computer use SSH:
     `ssh user1@10.42.0.1`

 ------------------------------------------------------
 ## 2. Launching bhg software